 Seek help early!
-Let the Dean of Studies & Careers know about anything that might affect your academic achievement, academic standing or full-time enrolment.
+Let staff know about anything that might affect your academic achievement, academic standing or full-time enrolment.

 SAFETY

 Do not leave your door open when you are not in your room.
 After-hours access to the College premises is by your Secure Entry Fob only.
 Do not give anyone else your Fob.
 If you lose your Fob, report it immediately to Reception.